Project

 History

-#1 Updated by John Lindgren almost 12 years ago
+#1 Updated by John Lindgren about 12 years ago

 Won't this break playback formats that use another channel map (like Vorbis)?
 I think we should decide on one channel map to use throughout Audacious and require decoder plugins to convert to it if necessary.
 It would be good to do some research on what convention, if any, is used by other software, especially on Linux but on other systems as well.
 In particular: